magento/devdocs/guides/v2.0/cloud/project/project-conf-files_services-solr.md

         core_config: !archive "<directory>"
 {% endhighlight %}

-The `directory` parameter points to the Magento `vendor/magento/module-solr/conf` directory, relative to the `.platform` directory, in the Git repository.
+The `directory` parameter points to the Magento `vendor/magento/module-solr/conf` directory, relative to the `.magento` directory, in the Git repository.
 This directory contains the Magento schema.